BarkMulcher/Employee-Tracker/README.md

 GIVEN a command-line application that accepts user input WHEN I start the application
-- [ / ] THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
+- [x] THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
 WHEN I choose to view all departments
 - [ ] THEN I am presented with a formatted table showing department names and department ids WHEN I choose to view all roles